RAvanTonder/RAvanTonder/README.md

 - 💬 Ask me about ...
 What's my favourite colour is.
 - 📫 How to reach me: ... @RAvanTonder at twitter.
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact about me: ...
-A guy that has a heart for learning how the universe of computers works.
+- ⚡ Fun fact about me: A guy that has a passion for learning how the universe of computers works.
 And it just works.
+Yah for some reason I'm amazed to.